-Next on our Dublin Castle tour, we visited the Chapel Royal, which opened in 1814 replacing an earlier church on this site.
-The woodwork inside the chapel was really impressive and it was interesting to see the coat of arms for the viceroys.
+Next, on our Dublin Castle tour, we visited the Chapel Royal, which opened in 1814 replacing an earlier church on this site.
+The woodwork inside the chapel was impressive.
 Since the Chapel Royal was built on soft ground, even the parts that look like stone are actually wood to minimize the building weight.
 This optical illusion is amazing, you have to feel the columns to really tell the difference!
+It was also interesting to see the coat of arms for the viceroys.

-In the crypt of the Chapel Royal, there is the Revenue Museum which offers insights into the history of taxes Ireland.
+In the crypt of the Chapel Royal, there is the Revenue Museum which offers insights into the history of taxes in Ireland.
 Unfortunately, the Revenue Museum was not part of the guided tour, and we didn’t have time to go back and visit it.
 Admission to the Revenue Museum is free.